MintaiDS/White/README.md

 ### Building instructions
 #### On Windows
 ##### Build project and grab test data in one step
-- build - Build using CMake tool and download test data required for the first task.
+- Build using CMake tool and download test data required for the first task, alose creates test script in root directory.
+'''bash
+build
+'''
-##### Build manually
+##### Manual building
+'''bash
-- cmake -E make_directory Build Build/Bin Build/Obj
+cmake -E make_directory Build Build/Bin Build/Obj
-- cd Build
+cd Build
-- cmake ../Source
+cmake ../Source
-- cd ..
+cd ..
-- cmake --build Build
+cmake --build Build
+'''
 ### Running application
-- run - Pass a path to the json file as a command line argument.
+ - Pass a path to the json file as a command line argument.
+ '''bash
+ run
+ '''
-- test - Display all graphs from test data set.
+- Display all graphs from test data set.
+'''bash
+test
+'''